What is INQOVI?

 *Surveillance, Epidemiology, and End Results (SEER)-Medicare linked database between 2010 and 2016.

-INQOVI® tablets are 1 pill, taken once daily for 5 days out of a 28-day cycle.
+INQOVI tablets are 1 pill, taken once daily for 5 days out of a 28-day cycle.
 See full dosing information here.
-INQOVI is a fixed-dose combination of decitabine (35 mg) and cedazuridine (100 mg), a cytidine deaminase inhibitor that enhances oral bioavailability of decitabine and also increases its systemic exposure.
+INQOVI is a fixed-dose combination of decitabine (35 mg) and cedazuridine (100 mg), a cytidine deaminase (CDA) inhibitor that enhances oral bioavailability of decitabine and increases its systemic exposure.

 A chart depicting the mechanism of action for INQOVI A chart depicting the mechanism of action for INQOVI

-• Decitabine is a nucleoside metabolic inhibitor believed to exert its effects through DNA hypomethylation.
-This may restore normal function to genes critical for the control of cellular differentiation and proliferation
+• Decitabine is a nucleoside metabolic inhibitor that is believed to exert its effects by causing DNA hypomethylation.
+This may restore normal function to genes that are critical for the control of cellular differentiation and proliferation

 • Nonproliferating cells are relatively insensitive to decitabine

-• Cytidine deaminase (CDA) is an enzyme responsible for degradation of nucleosides such as decitabine into inactive metabolites, limiting their oral bioavailability
+• CDA is an enzyme responsible for degradation of nucleosides such as decitabine into inactive metabolites, thus limiting their oral bioavailability

 • Administration of cedazuridine with decitabine increases systemic exposure of decitabine